 The dipole magnets of the future FAIR ring accelerator SIS100 will deflect the particles.
 In total 110 of these superconducting magnets will be installed in the accelerator ring.

 At the serial test facility all superconducting magnets of the future FAIR accelerator SIS100 will be tested prior to installation.
 With liquid helium they are cooled to minus 269°C. Subsequently, they are tested for their capability to provide high and rapidly changing magnetic fields.

 Image and film use policy: GSI Helmholtzzentrum für Schwerionenforschung GmbH owns the right of use for all images and films published on this website – if not stated otherwise.
-For non-commercial purposes and for personal information and educational purposes, GSI will grant a free, non-transferable right of use under the following conditions: GSI as well as the originator must be featured clearly readable as proprietor.
-For example: „Image: GSI Helmholtzzentrum für Schwerionenforschung GmbH, Name of photographer“.
+For non-commercial purposes and for personal information and educational purposes, GSI will grant a free, non-transferable right of use under the following conditions: The copyright holder and the author must be featured clearly readable as proprietor, as it is stated beneath the images and films.
+(Example: „Image: GSI Helmholtzzentrum für Schwerionenforschung GmbH, Name of photographer“.)
 The granted right of use does not cover any modification of the image or film.